nikic/PHP-Parser/README.md

  * The `Parser` itself
  * A `NodeDumper` to dump the nodes to a human readable string representation
+ * A `NodeTraverser` to traverse and modify the node tree
  * A `PrettyPrinter` to translate the node tree back to PHP

 Autoloader